-If you’re coaching a youth basketball team, you have a wonderful opportunity to pass on some of your wisdom to players.
+If you’re coaching a youth basketball team, you can pass on some of your wisdom to players.
 Look for opportunities throughout the season, during practices and games, to communicate important messages.
 Here’s a sampling for your consideration:

 BASKETBALL LIFE LESSONS